jbdelhommeau/git-convention/README.md

     > This branch can contain many iterations.

-  - **iteration-xxxxx**:
+  - **IterationName**:

     > Iteration specific branch.

-  - **story-xx-yyyyy**:
+  - **US-xxxxx**:

-    > User Story branch where *xx* is the story id and *yyyyy* is a shortname for the story.
+    > User Story branch where *xxxxx* is the name of the User Story.

 :warning: It is important to make User Story branches independent from the Iteration branch so they can be merged independently into develop branch if needed.
-But if a story needs another story as a requirement, it can be created from the required one.

-All **story-xx-yyyyy** should therefore be created at the same time from the develop branch or from the `iteration-xxxxx` branch when it's first created.
+All **US-xxxxx** should therefore be created at the same time from the develop branch or from the `Iteration branch` when it's first created.

 Follow the Git-flow works :

 <img src="http://nvie.com/img/git-model@2x.png" align="center" height="500"/ >

+## <a name='pull-requests'>Pull requests and Code Review</a>
+Code review is an important part of our process and it will now be integrated in our branching methods.
+Anytime a Story branch is completed it will be merged back into the Iteration branch through a Pull request.
+At that time the code review will happen.

+@todo: Detail the procedure

 ## <a name='start-feature'>Start an iteration</a>